Elefria-Labs/zk-block/README.md

 `yarn compile:circuits`

-Please do use this to compile circuits for production.
+Please do not use this to compile circuits for production.
 Proper ceremony is required.

 - Using Plonk

 `yarn compile:pks`

-Note: Plonks doesnt require phase 2 trusted ceremony per circuit, it's enough with the powers of tau ceremony which is universal.
+Note: Plonks does not require phase 2 trusted ceremony per circuit, it's enough with the powers of tau ceremony which is universal.

 This repo uses [Hermez Cryptographic Setup](https://blog.hermez.io/hermez-cryptographic-setup/) with power of 14, which is more than enough for this repo purpose.